 If a load is off center on the rail car, counterweights may be necessary.
 Width is determined by measuring the widest half of the load and doubling it.

-Please be advised that beginning the second quarter of 2016 Norfolk Southern will require that all AAR tie down diagrams relative to approved shipment is approved by Norfolk Southern Damage Prevention.
-Norfolk Southern will not send a mechanical representative to the loading location until the diagram has been approved by Damage Prevention.
+Please be advised that Norfolk Southern requires that all AAR tie down diagrams relative to approved shipment is approved by Norfolk Southern Damage Prevention.
+Norfolk Southern will not send a mechanical representative to the loading location until the diagram has been approved by Loading and Securement Solutions.

 How do I obtain approval for forwarding my dimensional load?

-Once the car is loaded, shipper contacts NS Operations & Service Support at 800-898-4296 to request a mechanical inspection.
+Once the car is loaded, shipper contacts Customer Service at 800-635-5768 to request a mechanical inspection.
 Ask for the representative who covers your geographic area.
 Mechanical inspection and finalized measurements are submitted to NS Clearances.
 If the finalized measurements are within dimensions, previously approved by NS Clearances for this route, the dimensional load may be approved for forwarding.
 NS clearance files are valid for six months from date of issue.

 How do I contact my marketing representative?

-Operations & Service Support provides service 24 hours a day, seven days a week and can be reached by calling 800-635-5768.
+Customer Service provides support 24 hours a day, seven days a week and can be reached by calling 800-635-5768.